The Control Room: Reception

 Anita Singh of The Telegraph, in her two-star review, picked up the same point, saying the show "slumps under the weight of countless woozy flashbacks", and that De Caestecker's "impressive central performance" is "the only mark in its favour".
 Dan Einav's two-star review in the Financial Times remarked that the "trauma-filled flashbacks [were] stand[ing] in for careful character development", while deeming the show "sadly prosaic", "dry and uninspired", with the "scripting ... overwrought and the plot contrived".
 Sean O'Grady of The Independent called the flashbacks "annoyingly extensive, intrusive and confusing stylised" - "no better symbol of the creative impoverishment of television drama departments than this" - and that the show "is let down by too many" of them and "disjointed storytelling" that requires suspension of disbelief, somewhat "redeem[ed]" by "the performances of the leads" - especially Vanderham, her characterisation "disturbing but compelling" - in a three-star review.

 Keith Watson, in Metro, awarded it three stars, commenting it was "a serviceable page-turner of a thriller, even if you feel you might have seen it all before", and that it "veers perilously close to out of control when it comes to plot twists and illogical choices from its characters", which "with so much plot to cram into every corner ... feel more like sketches than fully fledged entities."
 A further three-star review from Helen Hawkins of The Arts Desk praised the cast as "impeccable", but that "the noir setting often gets in their way", which Hawkins calls "inauthentic" alongside the "relentless melodramatic pitch of the plotting".

 International distribution

 The Control Room has been distributed by All3Media International to various international markets.
-The show has a first-run window on BBC Studios, before later being broadcast on ABC, in Australia.
+The show has a first-run window on BBC Studios, before later being broadcast on ABC Television in Australia.
 In China and Spain, the show has been acquired by streaming services Pumpkin Film and Filmin respectively.
-As well as this, it will air in the Netherlands on NPO, and in Ireland on Virgin Media Television.
+It airs in the Netherlands on NPO, and in Ireland on Virgin Media Television.

-Dazzler Media obtained "home entertainment rights" in the UK and Ireland, with the series set for a DVD release on 31 December 2022.
+Dazzler Media obtained home entertainment rights in the UK and Ireland, with the series released on DVD on 31 December 2022.